Spider Woman's Daughter: Plot

 Back in Shiprock,Ranger Stephen finds a woman's body on the trail.
 The victim is wearing a sand-cast silver bracelet, with linked hearts.

 Chee goes to the American Indian Resource Center to take some photos for Manuelito, where Davis is waiting for him with a gun.
 She begins to rant about Friedman, accusing her of lying about Randall, causing Leaphorn to leave him in the canyon to die.
 Davis had made fake cylinders for Japan, stashing the real ones at a storage shed in Cuba.
 When Leaphorn figured out why she had under-valued the cylinders, Davis claims Friedman shot him to save her business reputation.

 Manuelito arrives at the storage sheds in Cuba, and arms herself with the gun in Louisa's glove box.
-Identifying herself as Navajo Police at the storage office, she's told a woman with Friedman's ID has gone to the locker.
-Manuelito finds Chee tied to a mattress on his back, while Davis is shouting that he's going to hell.
-As she's sneaking in, Davis sneaks up behind and tasers Manuelito, and ties her up.
+She identifies herself as Navajo tribal police at the office.
+The attendant says a woman with Friedman's ID has gone to the locker.
+Manuelito finds Chee tied to a mattress on his back, with Davis shouting that he's going to hell.
+Davis sneaks up behind Manuelito and tasers her, and ties her up.
 It's then Manuelito see the black gloves and bracelet, and knows Davis is the one who shot Leaphorn.
 Davis rants about renting Jackson's car on the ranch and making a copy of the key.
 She pours gasoline and sets the ignition to a timer, driving off.
 Manuelito manages to wriggle free and defuse it.
-Manuelito frees Chee, and finds a phone to call 911.
+Manuelito frees Chee, and The police finally arrive (the office landline was out of order so the attendant ran toa nearby business).
 Davis is apprehended by the FBI.